Official State of Rhode Island website

 Contract Terms

-The initial contract period will begin approximately March 1, 2026, and terminate September 15, 2030, limited to the period of March 1 to September 15 annually.
+The initial contract period will begin approximately May 1, 2026, and continue through September 15, 2026, and March 1 to September 15 annually thereafter through September 15, 2030.
 Leases have one option to renew for an additional three (3) years, dependent upon management needs at the Premises and the lessee’s record of compliance with the terms and conditions, to be determined by DEM at the expiration of the first term upon request from the lessee.

 Insurance Requirements